cul-it/scholars-orcid-connection/doc/ScorconnDeveloperNotes.md

 * Acceptable level of use.

 ## Right NOW
-* PublicationsFromDatabaseList
-* How does one register with Cornell on ORCID?
-What does it look like?
-* Improve servlet3.
+* Improve the look of the ack screen and the push screen.
+* Create a real persistence cache
-	* Test PushPublication
+* Test pub logic:
-		* Gets appropriate delete list (only our own docs)
-		* Deletes them.
-		* Adds
+	* Delete a pub from ORCID site -- Modify on scholars -- push -- it is ignored
+	* Delete from the database -- push -- it is no longer ignored.
+	* Delete from Scholars -- push -- it is deleted from ORCID.
-			* Change dummy to produce 2 pubs.
+* Add more to the DataDistributor
 * Improve Scholars adaptation:
 	* Add the configuring mechanism -- base URL of connection.
 	* Add the detection call